weishi10141993/weishi10141993.github.io/README.md

 Good summaries by Robert Cousins on [statistics in HEP](http://www.physics.ucla.edu/~cousins/stats/).

+A good discussion from the [QM perspective](https://arxiv.org/abs/1901.05232v1) of neutrino oscillations.

 ## Next Gen. Acc.
 We are at a cross road of particle physics.
 What makes me feel interested are the new technologies people are developing that will go into the next generations of accelerators.
 CERN proposed the plasma driven technology.
 Meanwhile, other people are proposing muon colliders (different schemes, proton/electron on target).